Skip to main content

 Anyone can also make an anonymous report of a compliance violation via a link on the AHRC NYC website.

-Upon receiving a complaint, the vice president of Corporate Compliance will immediately begin an investigation, while appropriately documenting both the complaint and the investigation.
-As appropriate, the vice president of Corporate Compliance will keep the CEO and appropriate executive staff informed about the progress of the investigation.
+Upon receiving a compliance related complaint, the Chief Compliance Officer/VP Corporate Compliance will immediately begin an investigation, while appropriately documenting both the complaint and the investigation.

 Whistleblower Protections, Non-Intimidation and Non-Retaliation Policy

 The False Claims Act provides protections for “whistleblowers” (persons who bring alleged wrongdoing to the attention of management or to outside authorities).
 Under the False Claims Act, whistleblowers can share in the recovery of monies paid fraudulently to organizations.
-No director, officer, employee, intern, or volunteer of AHRC NYC or its affiliates who, in good faith reports any action or suspected action taken by or within these entities that is illegal, fraudulent or in violation of any adopted policy will suffer intimidation or other retaliation or, in the case of employees, adverse employment consequences.
+No director, officer, employee, contractor, intern, or volunteer of AHRC NYC or its affiliates who, in good faith report any action or suspected action taken by or within these entities that is illegal, fraudulent or in violation of any adopted policy will suffer intimidation or other retaliation or, in the case of employees, adverse employment consequences.